OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **1.1 About This Document**

-This document helps users to get started in evaluating the Intel® Open FPGA Stack (OFS) for Intel Stratix 10 FPGA targeting the Intel FPGA PAC D5005.
+This document helps users to get started in evaluating the Open FPGA Stack (OFS) for Intel Stratix 10 FPGA targeting the Intel FPGA PAC D5005.
 After reviewing the document a user shall be able to:

 - Set up a development environment with all OFS ingredients
 - Build and install the OFS Linux Kernel drivers